-- (1) The directions of this Chapter shall also be applicable to all loans offered on Debit Card, including EMI programmes. - (2) DLG arrangements entered between a bank and LSP conforming to the instructions laid down in this Chapter shall not attract the provisions of 'loan participation' as defined under [Reserve Bank of India \(Local Area Banks - Transfer and Distribution of Credit Risk\) Directions, 2025.](#)
+- (1) These Directions shall also be applicable to all loans offered on Debit Card, including EMI programmes. - (2) DLG arrangements entered between the bank and LSP conforming to the instructions laid down in these Directions shall not attract the provisions of 'loan participation' as defined under the [Reserve Bank of India \(Rural Co-operative Banks - Transfer and Distribution of Credit Risk\) Directions, 2025](#).